-This LIMITED LIABILITY COMPANY AGREEMENT OF G-Present, L.L.C. (this “Agreement”), dated as of , 1999 (the “Effective Date”), is adopted, executed and agreed to, for good and valuable consideration, by Enron Communications, Inc., an Oregon corporation (“Enron Communications”), and G-Future, L.L.C., a Delaware limited liability company (“G-Future”).
+This AMENDED AND RESTATED LIMITED LIABILITY COMPANY AGREEMENT OF G-Present, L.L.C. (this “Agreement”), dated as of [ ] December 17, 1999 (the “Effective Date”), is adopted, executed and agreed to, for good and valuable consideration, by Enron Communications, Inc., an Oregon corporation (“Enron Communications”), and G-Future, L.L.C., a Delaware limited liability company (“G-Future”).

 1. G-Present, L.L.C. (the “Company”) was formed as a Delaware limited liability company on [                                  ], 1999 (the “Formation Date”), by the filing of a Certificate of Formation (the “Delaware Certificate”) with the Delaware Secretary of State.
-Enron Communications was admitted to the Company as the initial Member, effective as of the Formation Date.
+Enron Communications was admitted to the Company as the initial Member, effective as of the Formation Date, pursuant to that certain Limited Liability Company Agreement of the Company, dated as of the Formation Date (the “Original Agreement”).

-2. Enron Communications and G-Future now desire to to evidence the admission of    G-Future as a Member.
+2. Enron Communications and G-Future now desire to amend and restate the Original Agreement in its entirety and, in connection therewith, enter into this Agreement to evidence the admission of    G-Future as a Member.

 NOW THEREFORE, for good and valuable consideration, Enron Communications and G-Future hereby amend and restate the Original Agreement as follows: